rvbtnks/adventures-in-llm/README.md

 # adventures-in-llm

-random poking at llm and rag stuff
+Random poking at LLM and RAG stuff.

-#llm-match.py
+## llm-match.py

-script that is a wrapper for fuzzy matching, the fuzzy matcher has 1 - 5 options for the best match if it's under 90%, the wrapper then uses a llm model to select the correct match
+A wrapper script for fuzzy matching.
+The fuzzy matcher provides 1-5 potential best matches when confidence is below 90%.
+The wrapper then uses an LLM model to select the correct match.